← Back to ArticlesTraining Tips

 • Replace them when they lose elasticity or develop permanent odours

-You'll see gel inner gloves marketed as an alternative to traditional wraps.
+You will see gel inner gloves marketed as an alternative to traditional wraps.
 They slip on quickly and seem convenient.

 How To Wrap Your Hands For Boxing - illustration 3

-I don't recommend them for most people.
+I do not recommend them for most people.

 The problems:

-• They don't wrap the wrist properly
+• They do not wrap the wrist properly

 • The padding compresses over time